-• Elective home education is often referred to as 'education otherwise' in Section 7 of the Education Act 1996 which states: "It shall be the duty of the parent of every child of compulsory school age to cause her or him to receive efficient full-time education suitable to their age, aptitude and ability (and to any special educational needs they may have) either by attendance at school or otherwise".
+- Elective home education is often referred to as 'education otherwise' in Section 7 of the Education Act 1996 which states: "It shall be the duty of the parent of every child of compulsory school age to cause her or him to receive efficient full-time education suitable to their age, aptitude and ability (and to any special educational needs they may have) either by attendance at school or otherwise".
 This means that parents/carers have a legal responsibility to ensure that their child is educated but this does not have to be in school.
 This school will follow the Department for Education (DFE) guidance and Kirklees local policy should you as a parent decide to educate your children/child at home.

-https://kirkleesbusinesssolutions.uk/Page/13204

-EHETeam@kirklees.gov.uk
+If you are subject to a court order in relation to your child's education, you may not remove your child from school without permission from the Magistrates' Court and your Supervising Officer or Responsible Officer.
+Where a child has an Education, Health and Care plan the local authority will need to review the plan, working closely with parents and carers - 1.4.21 Elective Home Education (proceduresonline.com) - https://kirkleesbusinesssolutions.uk/Page/13204 - EHETeam@kirklees.gov.uk